ijeendu/Capstone-Project/README.md

  <img src="images/hyperdrive_details_3.png">
 </p>

 The model can be improved by including more model parameters for optimisation or using the grid parameter sampling approach which explores all possible parameter combinations if budget resources are available.
-Also, other evaluation metrics such as F1 score, Precison and Recall can be used as the primary metric to improve overall model performance.
+Also, other evaluation metrics such as F1 score, Precision and Recall can be used as the primary metric to improve overall model performance.

 ## Model Deployment

-*TODO*: Give an overview of the deployed model and instructions on how to query the endpoint with a sample input.
+An overview of the deployed model and instructions on how to query the endpoint with a sample input.

 The `Voting Ensemble` with accuracy > 99% obtained from the `AutoML experiment` was deployed using the Azure Container Instance (ACI) because it had a slightly better performance(>1%) than the Decision tree classifer model trained using the Hyperdrive experiment. he model was successfully deployed as a webservice.
 An overview of the deployed model is shown in the screen shot below: